 For instance, if you come from a private university and work in Firm A but switch to Firm B after one year of work experience, you will definitely get a higher base than a loyal local university graduate who stayed in Firm B for a longer period of time even though both of you graduated at the same time.
 It seems unfair that the loyal employee is paid less than the one who is new but I guess that is how companies work.

 At times, the type of firm you start off at matters very much too.
-For example, my boyfriend was from one of the SIM GE programs while I am from NTU.
+For example, my partner was from one of the SIM GE programs while I am from NTU.
 We both started at the same salary in mid-2014.
 He works in Human Resource and I work in sales.
 However, 1.5 months after starting our first jobs, he now earns 20 percent more than my basic salary every month due to huge increment by his company and had 7 more days of leave than I do.
 This is because he works for one of the German MNCs and German companies tend to be generous like that.

 3. A private degree may be less valued in certain industries